theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/06-june/2024-06-subscribers-friends-messages.md

 Hello Heritage Residents

 As part of the monthly **Around the World** program, _Heritage Happenings_ visits **The Caribbean**.
-Look for the trumpet player cameo and the green, black and c=gold colors of the Jamaican flag theme.
+Look for the trumpet player cameo and the green, black and gold colors of the Jamaican flag theme.

 The issue also celebrates **Father's Day** with photos of many fathers of team members and residents.